A year later, motive of Virginia mass shooting still unclear

 The investigation also found no prior warning signs that might have enabled the city to prevent the shooting.

 Relatives told investigators Craddock had become isolated and described him as acting paranoid.
-He had gone through a divorce and was having trouble at work, saying in unwritten emails (we mean “unsent” draft emails or something, right?) that he had been unfairly disciplined.
+He had gone through a divorce and was having trouble at work, saying in unwritten emails that he had been unfairly disciplined.

 But the security firm could not explain how such “stressors” might have translated into violence, and investigators said last month there was still “no evidence to support what the suspect’s motive was.”